 1. 4-H is free to join

 If you’re used to paying an arm and a leg for an hour lesson this one is a no-brainer!
 There is no fee to enroll in a 4-H program.
 However, local clubs may collect membership dues (ours are minimal at ten dollars per child each year).
 Not to be misleading, depending on what projects your child is involved in, costs can range dramatically.
-While craft or educational exhibits are free or inexpensive, livestock projects may incur a significant financial investment.
+While still or educational exhibits are free or inexpensive, livestock projects may incur a significant financial investment.

 2. 4-H is fun